doomnor/anki-manual-zh-tw/src/browsing.md

 cards from either of the decks in the same view.

-You can hold down <kbd>Alt</kbd> (<kbd>Option</kbd> on Mac) in order to reverse the search (prepend a `-`): for example, to show all cards in a current deck that do _not_ have a certain tag. <kbd>Alt</kbd>/<kbd>Option</kbd> can be combined with either <kbd>Ctrl</kbd> or <kbd>Shift</kbd> (e.g. clicking <kbd>Ctrl</kbd>+<kbd>Alt</kbd>
-will result in adding a new search term that is negated).
+You can hold down <kbd>Alt</kbd> (<kbd>Option</kbd> on Mac) in order to reverse the search (prepend a `-`) – for instance, to show all cards in a current deck that do _not_ have a certain tag. <kbd>Alt</kbd>/<kbd>Option</kbd> can be combined with either <kbd>Ctrl</kbd> or <kbd>Shift</kbd> (e.g., <kbd>Ctrl</kbd>+<kbd>Alt</kbd>-clicking will result in adding a new search term that is negated).

 On Anki 2.1.39+, you can also hold down both <kbd>Ctrl</kbd> and
-<kbd>Shift</kbd> together when clicking a search term to replace all occurrences of the
+<kbd>Shift</kbd> when clicking a search term to replace all occurences of the
 same kind of search with the new one.
-Let's say you had previously typed in a complicated search expression like `deck:Swahili (is:due or tag:important)` and now want to perform the same search for your Urdu deck.
-You can hold
+Let’s say you had previously typed in a complicated search expression like `deck:Swahili (is:due or tag:important)` and now want to perform the same search for your Urdu deck.
+You can
-<kbd>Ctrl</kbd>+<kbd>Shift</kbd> while clicking the Urdu deck in the sidebar to obtain the
+<kbd>Ctrl</kbd>+<kbd>Shift</kbd>-click the Urdu deck in the sidebar to obtain the
-following search expression:
+according search expression:
 `deck:Urdu (is:due or tag:important)`.

 ### Selection Tool

-The Selection tool allows for selecting multiple items at the same time by holding down <kbd>Ctrl</kbd>- and <kbd>Shift</kbd> together, while clicking.
-It also enables drag-and-drop to reorder decks and tags.
+The Selection tool allows for selecting multiple items at the same time by <kbd>Ctrl</kbd>- and <kbd>Shift</kbd>-clicking.
+It also enables drag and drop to reorder decks and tags.

-Here is an example: Say you have the tags `Math`, `Calculus`, and `Algebra`.
+Here is an example: Say you have the tags `Math`, `Calculus` and `Algebra`.
 Click on the `Calculus` tag, then <kbd>Ctrl</kbd>-click on the `Algebra` tag.
 Now both tags are selected, click and drag any of the two onto the `Math` tag to make them both children of this tag.
-Behind the scene, Anki has renamed the two tags to `Math::Calculus` and `Math::Algebra` respectively and updated your notes accordingly.
+Behind the curtains, Anki has renamed the two tags to `Math::Calculus` and `Math::Algebra` respectively and updated your notes accordingly.

 Another use case for selecting multiple items is searching: If you right-click on